rfc2822/GfxTablet/README.md

 ==================

-GfxTablet shall make it possible to use your Android device (especially tablets) like a graphics tablet.
+GfxTablet shall make it possible to use your Android device (especially tablets) like a graphics tablet with integrated screen view.

 It consists of two components: